tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 Generating this stream is actually done in a way similar to how Blake3 works.
 We generate our stream by blocks of 64 bytes.
 We initialize a state using our two sources of entropy, our key and nonce, as well as a counter for the block.
-Then we mix up this state, so that the entropy spreads out throughout the state, and so that a small change, like with the counter, results in a very large change in the final state.
-We do this with different rounds, each of which is actually extremely similar to a round in Blake3, performing 20 such rounds.
-Hence, ChaCha**20**.
+We then mix up this state, so that the entropy diffuses through the state.
+There's an avalanche effect, where a small change, like with the counter, results in a very large change in the final state.
+We do this with 20 rounds in a row, each of which is actually extremely similar to a round in Blake3.
+This is why it's called ChaCha**20**.

 This is simple, elegant, fast, and constant-time.
 What's not to like?